tnballo/high-assurance-rust/src/chp3/undef.md

 > **Why the "almost eliminated" and "nearly entirely" caveats?**
 >
-> At the time of this writing, Rust does not yet have an official language standard or specification, like C or C++.
+> At the time of this writing, Rust does not yet have an official language standard or specification.
+> There's no Rust equivalent to C or C++'s ISO documents.
 > So it's difficult to make a definitive claim.
 >
 > The Rust Reference contains a non-exhaustive list of behaviors considered undefined in Rust[^UndefRust], all of which would require the `unsafe` keyword to introduce.
 > So there are likely only two potential sources of UB in Rust:
 >
-> * `unsafe` blocks whose invariants aren't actually upheld (our fault).
+> * `unsafe` functions or blocks whose invariants aren't actually upheld (our fault).
 >
 > * Rare compiler bugs[^RustcBug] that threaten soundness (patched once discovered).
 >
 > We'll use `miri`[^Miri], an experimental dynamic tool for detecting UB in Rust programs, in Chapter 12.
+>
+> An unofficial Rust language specification effort is currently underway[^FLS] to support Ferrocene, a vendored Rust toolchain to be qualified for safety-critical use.
+> While this specification does not aim to document the entire Rust language and standard library, it will enumerate UB where relevant and be publicly available[^FLS].

 To make Rust's benefits more visceral, let's port our buggy C program to Rust: